How it works

 (Base scarpet exception)discord_exception

-(Base Discarpet exception)missing_intent
+(Base Discarpet exception)api_exception

 You do not have the permission to do thatrate_limit